morygonzalez/lokka-ogp/README.md

-lokka-twitter_card
+Lokka OGP
 ==================

-Twitter Card Plugin for Lokka (CMS for cloud)
+Open Graph protocol Plugin for Lokka (CMS for cloud), which also supports Twitter Card.